 A bit of backstory: back in the day, when I started my SaaS business, I had no idea what multi-tenancy meant.
 Honestly, the code was a big mess and I was unintentially almost asking for a data breach at some point.
 I was filtering every query by myself.
 No helpers, no middleware and no multi-tenancy - huge mistake.
+No data ever leaked from my application, fortunately, and nowadays, there are very strict privacy and security guide lines that protect customers and users.

 Basically, multi-tenancy is a software architect that allows us to separate code and data specifically for different instances or user groups.
 This means that queries made over a multi-tenancy set up could give different results for different people or groups.